 Otherwise, every menopausal woman through all of time would have symptoms.
 The old story about ovaries and hormones is too simplistic.
 Yes, the body responds to these changes.
-I don’t want to mislead you into thinking it doesn’t.
+We don’t want to mislead you into thinking it doesn’t.
 The trouble is that focusing on hormones alone makes a problem out of this passage.
-Strict emphasis on hormones also does not take into account the beautifully complex ecosystem that is a woman’s body and person.
+Strict emphasis on hormones also does not consider the beautifully complex ecosystem that is a woman’s body and person.

 Menopause Doesn’t Have to Be a Struggle

 What can we learn from women who seem to breeze through menopause and ‘never’ age?
 If you ask them, they’ll tell you that, for the most part, their weight hasn’t really changed.
 They still want good sex and have the energy to say yes to that desire.